menandmice/micetro_docs/guides/admin-manual/webapp_appliance_management.rst

 .. _webapp-appliance-management:

-Integrating and Managing BDDS Appliances
+Integrating and Managing Appliances
 ===================================
 Micetro seamlessly integrates with compatible DNS/DHCP appliances, available in both hardware and virtual machine configuration.
-One of the key benefits of using Micetro with DNS/DHCP appliances is automation.
-It can streamline routine tasks such as IP address allocation, DNS record updates, and DHCP lease management, reducing manual effort and minimizing the risk of configuration errors.
+By integrating Micetro with appliances, you gain the power to effectively manage services, optimize deployment processes, and oversee day-to-day server operations, all through the intuitive Micetro user interface.

-Once you have configured your BDDS appliance and added it to your :ref:`webapp-server-management`, you can manage it just like BIND and ISC DHCP servers.
+Once you have configured your appliance and added it to your :ref:`webapp-server-management`, you can interact with the services just as you would with other DNS and DHCP services within Micetro.

-Appliances are accessed and managed on the :guilabel:`Admin` page on the :guilabel:`Service Management` tab:
+Appliances are accessed and managed in :guilabel:`Service Management` on the :guilabel:`Admin` page.

 .. image:: ../../images/appliances-10.6.png
    :width: 80%

 Adding a New Appliance to Micetro
 ---------------------------------
-You must have the permissions to administer DNS to add an appliance to Micetro.
+You must have permissions to administer DNS to add an appliance to Micetro.

-Add a DNS/DHCP Server to Micetro to effectively manage services, optimize deployment processes, and oversee day-to-day server operations, all through the intuitive Micetro user interface.
-Once the appliance has been added and configured, you can interact with the services just as you would with other DNS and DHCP services within Micetro.

 **To add an appliance**:

-1. Navigate to the :guilabel:`Service Management` tab on the :guilabel:`Admin` page, and click :guilabel:`Add Service`.
+1. Go to the :guilabel:`Service Management` tab on the :guilabel:`Admin` page, and select :guilabel:`Add Service`.
 The Add Service wizard opens.

    .. image:: ../../images/add-service-dialog.png
       :width: 65%